6. Opening The Bidding¶

 What would East open?
 15 HCP, balanced, we open 1N.
 In real life East was the dealer and did so.

 But what would West open?
 That’s a little harder.
 The textbook says 1♥.
 Hearts is the longest suit, and it is a five-card major.
 Is that all there is to say?
-No. For reasons we’ll get into later, West would also consider opening 1N to avoid a rebid problem: if East answers 1N, West is shy of the values for a reverse to 2♠.
+No. West would also consider opening 1N to avoid the rebid problem: if East answers 1N, West is shy of the values for a reverse to 2♠.
 As we’ll see, West would be forced into a lie of one kind or another.